Not filing Form 5472 costs $25,000 per year. We file it for $299.

 Almost certainly yes.
 If a non-US person owns at least 25% of your US single-member LLC and you funded it or moved any money through it, you have a reportable transaction.
 Form 5472 plus a pro forma Form 1120 is due April 15, and the penalty for skipping it is $25,000.

-Do Shopify and Stripe payouts count as reportable transactions?
+Do Shopify, Stripe, and Amazon payouts count as reportable transactions?

 The Form 5472 trigger is transactions between the LLC and its foreign owner or related parties, not customer sales.
-Customer revenue through Shopify or Stripe is not itself reportable.
+Customer revenue through Amazon, Shopify, or Stripe is not itself reportable.
 But funding the LLC, paying yourself, or owner loans are reportable, so a foreign-owned store still almost always files.

-I had no profit on my dropshipping store — do I still file Form 5472?
+My store had no sales or no profit — do I still file Form 5472?

 Yes, almost always.
-Form 5472 is triggered by a reportable transaction, not by profit.
+Form 5472 is triggered by a reportable transaction, not by revenue or profit.
 Wiring startup capital into the LLC or paying its formation fee from the owner counts.
-A zero-revenue or loss-making foreign-owned store still typically must file by April 15.
+A zero-sales or loss-making foreign-owned store still typically must file by April 15.

 Can I e-file Form 5472 for my e-commerce LLC?